Iman-ElGanzoury/udacity-investigate-dataset-project/README.md

 ## Instructions

-* **For the ipynb file:** After Downloading the files, just navigate to the directory the files are in using jupyter.
+* **For the ipynb file:** After Downloading the files, just navigate to the directory the files are in using Jupyter.
 Make sure the csv file is in the same directory so the `pd.read_csv` code can run.

 ## Creator